 - Cut strips of tape.

-Measure and cut short lengths of paper drywall tape or fiberglass mesh joint tape and then cover the crack with it.
+Measure and cut short lengths of paper drywall tape or fiberglass mesh joint tape and then cover the crack.
 It bears noting that this should be done before applying a compound to prevent folds and bumps from forming.
-Use scissors (not your hand or teeth) when cutting to ensure that the tape doesn’t have ragged edges, allowing for smoother application and preventing the compound from invading the crack.
+Use scissors when cutting to ensure that the tape doesn’t have ragged edges.
+It allows for smoother application and prevents the compound from invading the crack.

 - Apply the joint compound.

-The application of a joint compound is an essential step to ensure a great finish.
+Applying a joint compound is an essential step to ensure a great finish.
 Dip your putty knife into the compound and then use it to smooth the tape over.
-Do this at least twice to make sure that the tape is adhering nicely around the crack.
+Do this at least twice to ensure that the tape is adhering nicely around the crack.

-Apply the tape to the crack and then smoothen it out with your putty knife.
-Don’t overdo it or you run the risk of scoring the tape.
+Apply the tape to the crack and then smoothen it with your putty knife.
+Don’t overdo it, or you risk scoring the tape.
 Once the tape is evenly applied, leave the joint compound to dry for a few minutes.

 - Apply another layer of joint compound over the tape.

-You don’t want the taped area to be visible once you’re finished, so what you can do is apply another layer of joint compound over the tape, making sure that it extends a few inches past the tape’s edges.
+You don’t want the taped area to be visible once you’re finished, so you can apply another layer of joint compound over the tape.
+It makes sure that it extends a few inches past the tape’s edges.
 Once the joint compound is fully dry, sand it down with 8-grit sandpaper to make the joint compound blend nicely with the surrounding areas.

 - Prime it.

 Apply latex primer over the area to make it easy for topcoat paints to adhere to the surface.
-Once the primer is fully dry (refer to the product’s instructions to determine dry-off time), apply the top coating (using the same paint color as the surrounding area, of course) over the surface.
+Once the primer is fully dry, apply the top coating over the surface.
+Always refer to the product’s instructions to determine dry-off time.
+To make everything match, use the same paint color as the surrounding area.